lava-nc/lava-dl/README.md

 We highly recommend cloning the repository and using pybuilder to setup lava.
  You will need to install pybuilder for the same.

 **Note:** We assume you have already setup Lava with virtual environment.
-[TODO:verify on Windows and MacOS]
+Make sure PYTHONPATH contains path to Lava core library first.

+* Linux/MacOS: `echo $PYTHONPATH`
+* Windows: `echo %PYTHONPATH%`

+The output should be something like this `/home/user/lava`

 #### [Linux/MacOS]
 ```bash